-Before his appointment at the University of Brighton in September 2008, Dr Hammond taught at the University of Glamorgan and the Swansea Metropolitan University.
-In both research and teaching, he has pursued interests in cross-cultural representation, twentieth-century British literature and postcolonial writing and theory.
+In both research and teaching, Andrew Hammond has pursued interests in cross-cultural representation, twentieth-century British literature and postcolonial writing and theory.
 He has published some twenty articles and four books on such subjects, including The Debated Lands: British and American Representations of the Balkans (University of Wales Press, 2007) and Cold War Literature: Writing the Global Conflict (Routledge, edited 2006).

 Dr Andrew Hammond’s research has focused primarily on British fiction and travel writing, and has addressed such issues as exile, decadence, identity, imperialism and cross-cultural representation.
 His early research was concerned with British and American discourse on south-East Europe from the early nineteenth century to the present day, analysing the forms of power this discourse has supported.
 His publications on the subject include Through Another Europe: An Anthology of Travel Writing on the Balkans (Signal Books, edited 2009) and The Debated Lands: British and American Representations of the Balkans (University of Wales Press, 2007).